Confidence vs. Cockiness — The Fine Line To Walk

 The cocky person is motivated by external validation.
 They enjoy being the center of attention.

-The competence of the confident person is a result of long-term thinking.
+The competence of the confident person is the result of long-term thinking.
 It has been accumulated over many years.

-The validation-seeking behavior of the cocky person is a spur-of-the-moment thing.
+The validation-seeking behavior of the cocky person is a short-term strategy.
 They are trying to get a kick out of the situation now.

 At a Glance